Peter-SB/reddit-bookmark-organiser-app/README.md

 # Reddit Bookmark App with AI Integration

 As anyone who uses Reddit knows, saving and then later finding anything of interest is a nightmare!
-The saved posts screen is just a long list with no way of filtering it, resulting in endless scrolling for a post you may or may not have even remembered to save!
-There's also the sneaky 1000 saved posts cap, after which you need to either request your Reddit data or start unsaving posts.
+The saved posts screen is just a long list of posts with no way of filtering it, resulting in endless scrolling for a post you may or may not have even remembered to save.
+There's also the sneaky 1000 saved posts cap, after which you need to either request your Reddit data or start un-saving posts.
 And god forbid you need to access anything offline or the post gets deleted.

 The temporary solution I had was to copy and save interesting posts to my notes app.
 This worked but had its own issues.
-The main issue I kept running into while using my notes app was that the clipboard would truncate long text.
-Plus I would have to save the original link to find it again later.
+The main issue I kept running into was that the clipboard would truncate long text.
+Plus, I would have to save the original link to find it again later.
 It just wasn't a good user experience.
 So I set out to fix that!

-Having used a lot of React and TypeScript recently and been enjoying building some front ends, I wanted to explore building with React Native!
-Then, having built this, it gave me a great opportunity to try to integrate some AI functionality in a practical and useful way.
-I wanted to explore using some more local LLMs as well as cloud-hosted API endpoints, and how AI integration could feel natural, native and improve the user experience.
+Having used a lot of React and TypeScript recently and enjoying building some front ends, I wanted to explore building with React Native.
+Then, having built the base app, it gave me a great opportunity to try to integrate some AI functionality in a practical and useful way.
+I wanted to explore using some local LLMs, as well as cloud-hosted API endpoints, and how AI integration could feel natural, native and improve the user experience.
 I've detailed this specifically below.

 ### Project Objectives:

-- A clean, minimalist design approach with intuitive user experience forefront
+- A clean, minimalist design approach with intuitive user experience at the forefront
 - Offline storage
 - Extensive search and filter functionality
 - Post customisation and annotation (with read, favourites, ratings, and notes for later)
 - AI feature integration

-While this project was about learning some new tools, frameworks, and some AI, it was about building a genuine solution to a problem I had.
+While this project was about learning new tools, frameworks, and some AI, it was also about building a genuine solution to a problem I had.
 And having some fun!
-An app I actually will use and enjoyed making.
 There is still plenty of room for improvement, optimisation, and refactoring.
 I don't pretend this is production-ready code.
 However, I wanted to share what I've built so far and highlight the AI integration since it's been so fun and rewarding!

 <p align="center">
     <img src="docs/images/home-screen.jpg" alt="App Home" width="30%">